sherlock2215/Flappy_Bird/README.md

 - Randomized pipe generation for endless gameplay
 - Score tracking and restart option
 - Sound effects for jump, collision, and scoring
-- Simple and easy-to-read code — great for beginners
+- Simple and readable code — perfect for beginners

 ---